doen1el/calibre-web-companion/README.md

 - Display book details
 - Display collection statistics
 - Download books directly to your device
-- Mark books as read, unread, or bookmark
 - Send books to your e-reader (using [send2ereader](https://github.com/daniel-j/send2ereader))

 ## 🖼️ Impressions